domRiddle/ASF/Compilation.md

 ## Official releases

 Official ASF releases are compiled by **[AppVeyor](https://ci.appveyor.com/project/JustArchi/ArchiSteamFarm)** on Windows, with latest .NET Core SDK that matches ASF **[runtime requirements](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Compatibility#runtime-requirements)**.
 After passing tests, all packages are deployed on GitHub.
 This also guarantees transparency, since AppVeyor always uses official public source for all builds, and you can compare checksums of AppVeyor artifacts with GitHub assets.
-ASF developers do not compile or publish builds manually, except for private development process, including debugging.
+ASF developers do not compile or publish builds themselves, except for private development process and debugging.